seanbaxter/DirectXShaderCompiler/tools/clang/docs/MSVCCompatibility.rst

   Microsoft's link.exe will transform the CodeView line tables into a PDB, enabling stack traces in all modern Windows debuggers.
 Clang does not emit any CodeView-compatible type info or description of variable layout.
-  Binaries linked with either binutils' ld or LLVM's lld should be usable with GDB however sophisticated C++ expressions are likely to fail.
+  Binaries linked with either binutils' ld or LLVM37's lld should be usable with GDB however sophisticated C++ expressions are likely to fail.

 * RTTI: :good:`Complete`.
 Generation of RTTI data structures has been